 - ½ teaspoon ground chile powder (or cayenne pepper), more to taste

 - Juice of ½ lemon, more to taste

 - In a large pot, heat 3 tablespoons oil over high heat until hot and shimmering.

 - Add onion, garlic, carrots, and mushrooms and sauté until golden, about 5 minutes.

-- Stir in tomato paste, cumin, salt, black pepper and chili powder (or cayenne), and sauté for 2 minutes longer.
+- Stir in tomato, tomato paste, cumin, salt, black pepper and chili powder (or cayenne), and sauté for 2 minutes longer.